-SAN FRANCISCO, California — Drivers were warned to stay off Northern California mountain roads as a major winter storm was expected to bring heavy snowfall, powerful winds and torrential rains at lower elevations Thursday.
+SAN FRANCISCO, California — The weather service warned drivers to stay off Northern California mountain roads as a major winter storm will bring heavy snowfall, powerful winds and torrential rains at lower elevations Thursday.

 Meanwhile, predictions of widespread showers across the southern end of the state raised concern about flash flooding near wildfire burn scars later in the week.

-The blizzard would help the snowpack, which is vital to the state’s water supply and is only about a quarter its normal size for this time of winter.
+The blizzard would help the snowpack, which is vital to the state’s water supply.
+The water supply is only about a quarter of its normal size for this time of winter.

 The National Weather Service tweeted, “Totals will be measured in feet and mountain travel will become dangerous.
 Travel is highly discouraged.”

-Northern mountains were expected to receive 3 feet (0.9 meters) to 5 feet (1.5 meters) of snow, and up to 7 feet (2.1 meters) in localized areas.
+The northern mountains expect to receive 3 feet (0.9 meters) to 5 feet (1.5 meters) of snow, and up to 7 feet (2.1 meters) in localized areas.

-The storm was expected to reach Southern California in the early hours of Friday.
+The storm should reach Southern California in the early hours of Friday.
 Santa Barbara County issued a recommended evacuation warning for south coast communities including Montecito, where a Jan.
 9 storm triggered flash floods that destroyed or damaged hundreds of homes.

 The county is following a new system of alerts that emphasizes evacuations well in advance of storms rather than suggesting residents can use their discretion.

 Officials hoped to decide Thursday whether to issue a mandatory evacuation order.
-People cannot be forced to leave their homes under a mandatory evacuation order, but authorities said they should not be expected to be rescued while the storm event is occurring.
+They cannot force people to leave their homes under a mandatory evacuation order.
+However, authorities said they should not expect a rescue while the storm event is occurring.

-“Our intention is to make sure that you have a plan, that you are prepared, and that you are safe,” said Santa Barbara County Sheriff Bill Brown, who warned people not to be lulled into a false sense of security because the midweek weather was calm.
+“Our intention is to make sure that you have a plan, that you are prepared, and that you are safe,” said Santa Barbara County Sheriff Bill Brown.
+Brown warned people that just because the midweek weather was calm doesn’t mean they shouldn’t take it seriously.
 “Just because the skies are blue right now doesn’t mean there isn’t a threat.”